DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Conclusions

-Finally, we have shown that, considering both geometrical and RSD effects, the VSF can distinguish among all the combinations of DE-EoS and total neutrino masses explored in this work.
-This is the main result of our analysis, which shows that the VSF can break existing degeneracies between different DE-EoS and total neutrino masses.
 In this context, we note that the volume and resolution of DEMNUni simulations mimic those of upcoming galaxy surveys, and the minimum total neutrino mass implemented is of the same magnitude as upper bounds measured by the Plank Collaboration \citep{planck_2018}, being $\sim 2.5$ the minimum total neutrino mass allowed by neutrino oscillations.
 Moreover, the four DE-EoS explored beyond the cosmological constant case are within the current constraints \citep{planck_2018} and challenging to be detected even with future galaxy survey analyses~\citep{euclid_IST_fishers_2020}.
 This demonstrates the importance of the VSF as a probe in galaxy surveys, possibly in combination with other cosmological probes, to measure the total neutrino mass and constrain the DE-EoS.

 This work, exploiting measurements of large simulations, shows that the VSF is a promising tool for cosmological analysis.
 On the other hand, the available theoretical VSF model \citep{SVdW,jennings2013}, when used for data analysis, requires to dramatically reduce the available void statistics and consequently its power in constraining cosmology \citep[see e.g. discussion in][]{verza_2019,euclid_vsf}.
 A way to extend this work is to consider other possibilities to model the VSF, designed to maximise the use of available void statistics.